 - Please see the Association of Child Life Professional's eligibility requirements for guidance on coursework.

-- Minimum of 75 documented hours of working or volunteering with children (preferably in a hospital setting, with medically fragile children, or developmentally delayed children)
+- Minimum of 100 hours of working or volunteering with atypically developing or hospitalized children

 - Minimum 3.0 GPA

 In addition, practicum students must meet the requirements to be a volunteer at Randall Children’s Hospital, including: an interview and orientation with the volunteer coordinator, background check and proof of immunizations, including up-to-date tuberculosis test.
 Practicum students must adhere strictly to volunteer policies, including wearing volunteer photo identification at all times.

 All application packets are reviewed thoroughly.
 Selected individuals will be contacted by telephone to arrange an interview.

 To be considered for the practicum, the following must be submitted in a single mailing by the application deadline.
 Incomplete or late application packets will not be considered.

 - Transcripts from all colleges/universities attended (student/unofficial copy is acceptable)

 - Two professional letters of recommendation from individuals who have directly observed the applicant’s work with children and families and/or academic work.
 Letters must be written on official letterhead and enclosed in signed and sealed envelopes.